 Don’t wait until the end of the event to put out the fire.
 Leave up to 20 minutes of breathing room because you can’t abandon your fire until the ash is cold.
 Don’t immediately pour your entire bucket of water over the fire, as this will flood the pit and preclude future use.
 Splash the fire with water conservatively until the fire’s gone.
 Stir the ashes as you pour water over them to guarantee that everything gets wet.

 If light has left the ashes, touch them carefully.
 Rest the back of your hand against them to see how hot they are.
 If they present the slightest suggestion of heat, they’re too hot for you to leave.
 If they’re nice and cool, disperse them around the campsite.
 Finally, replace the dirt you used for the bed.
 You’re all done!
-You can go to bed and rest easily knowing you’ve taken good care of your fire.

 Getting Out There Yourself